Blanking Panels: Why Your Server Racks Need Them

 What Are Blanking Panels?

 Blanking panels are flat pieces of material used for cooling purposes.
-They fill the empty spots in a rack and separate hot and cold zones of air.
+They fill the empty spots in a rack and separate the hot and cold zones of air.
 They’re removed when equipment can fill in that space instead.

 Server rack blanking panels are usually made from two types of materials and also have two common installation methods: